JAA187/rsschool-cv/cv.md

 ### 3. About myself:

-I want to work as JS FE developer, but i don't have any experience yet
+I am 35 years old, I want to work as JS FE developer, but I don't have any experience yet

-Навыки (языки программирования, фреймворки, методологии, системы контроля версий и инструменты разработки, которыми вы владеете)
-Примеры кода
-Опыт работы.
-Junior Dev может перечислить учебные проекты с указанием использованных навыков и ссылками на исходный код.
-Образование (включая пройденные курсы и тренинги)
-### 4.
+### 4. Skills:
+- HTML
+- Git
+- Vs code

 ### 5. Code example:

 ### 6. Work experience:

 I don't have any experience yet

 ### 7. Education and courses:

+1) HTML, Git, JS videocourses on Youtube

 ### 8. Language: